xemarap/xemarap/README.md

 Streamline access to Swedish statistical data with this Python wrapper for Statistics Sweden's PxWebAPI 2.0.
 Makes complex government datasets simple to work with.

 ### [eustatspy](https://github.com/xemarap/eustatspy)
-A Python wrapper for the Eurostat APIs, providing easy access to European statistical data.
+A Python wrapper for the Eurostat statistics and catalogue APIs, providing easy access to European statistical data.

 ### [koladapy](https://github.com/xemarap/koladapy)
 Unlock Swedish municipality insights with easy API access.
 Perfect for researchers and analysts working with local government data.